 Offers thousands of downloadable audiobooks, eBooks, and magazines.
-See our OverDrive page for more information about using OverDrive.
+See our OverDrive/Libby page for more information about using this service.

 A website by Enoch Pratt Free Library providing information, links, and resources on a variety of subjects.
 NOTE: Each subject category includes links to "databases."
 The majority of these databases are only available with an Enoch Pratt Free Library card.
 Each category also includes links to websites and other information, which are available to all.

 A Gale Virtual Reference Library eBook.
 An eReference book listing education-related financial aid opportunities.

 A searchable database of: The Saint Mary’s Beacon: 1923 – 1984, with gaps; The Enterprise: 1952 – April 2020, with gaps; Southern Maryland News: August 2020 – 6 months ago; Patuxent Tester: 1948-1962; Naval Air Test Center and NAS Patuxent River command histories through 1952